Shritej-Reddy/javascript-interactivity/README.md

 - Bootstrap,
 - CSS, HTML,
 - Environment:
-	- Sublime, Chrome, Windows 10.
+	- VSC, Chrome, Windows 10.

 Copyright : Files available for redistribution and download only for educational purposes.